 3) Choose Content Restrictions.

 Now, if you don’t want to make this change, then you’ll have to forgo the Private browsing feature in Safari.
 After all, the point of private browsing is that the sites you visit aren’t tracked.
-So, it makes sense that if you put restrictions on web content you wouldn’t be able to use private browsing.
+So, it makes sense that if you put restrictions on the web content, you wouldn’t be able to use private browsing.

-You can always change that setting temporarily and when you finish your private browsing, put the restriction back.
+You can always change that setting temporarily, and when you finish your private browsing, put the restriction back.
 But at least the case is solved, and you know why your Private browsing button went missing.

 Now that you know where your Safari private browsing button went, are you going to put it back?
 If so, will you do it temporarily or not?
 Let us know!